pvorb/depict/README.md

 depict
 ======

-scala implementation of the potrace algorithm
+scala implementation of the [Potrace](http://potrace.sourceforge.net/) algorithm by Peter Selinger.

 Disclaimer